lars-berger/graphy-ng/docs/docs/configuration.md

 #### Edge template inputs

-Inputs that can be passed to the `*edgeTemplate` structural directive.
+Inputs that can be passed to the `*edgeTemplate` structural directive:

 | Name  | Type          | Default | Description                                 |
 | ----- | ------------- | ------- | ------------------------------------------- |